Henna How To...

 - Elmer's Glue

-This works great, but is a bit of a pain to put on.
+This works great, but is a bit of a pain to put on and takes forever to dry.
 You have to very

 carefully dab it on the paste.